YingruWuGit/HiCKey/README.md

 # HiCKey

 This is HiCKey for detecting TAD boundaries and their hierarchical structure in HiC data.
 For the details of our methodology, please refer to ```Xing, H., Wu, Y., Zhang, M.Q. et al. Deciphering hierarchical organization of topologically associated domains through change-point testing.
 BMC Bioinformatics 22, 183 (2021)``` (https://rdcu.be/clEFG).
 One of our advantages is that HiCKey outputs p-values of the detected boundaries.
-It was compiled by Visual C++ and GNU under C++14 standard.
 - "HiCKey.h", "HiCKey.cpp" and "main.cpp" are source files
-- "HiCKey.exe" is the compiled application for Windows
+- "HiCKey.exe" is the application for Windows compiled by Visual C++ under C++14 standard
-- "hickey" is the compiled application for Linux
+- "hickey" is the application for Linux compiled by GNU under C++14 standard

 # R package

 In another repository "HiCKeyR" (https://github.com/YingruWuGit/HiCKeyR) we have the R package of HiCKey.
-The R package was constructed by Rcpp with the same C++ code here.
-There is a new function in the R package that returns a submatrix of the HiC matrix, so user can draw a heatmap to show the segmentation result.
+The R package was constructed by Rcpp with the same source code.
+There is a function in the R package that returns a sub-matrix of segmented HiC matrix, so user can draw a heatmap to show the results.
 The R package works in Windows and MacOS.

 # Examples